Aubergine Curry (Vegan Eggplant Curry)

 - Olive Oil: Any neutral oil with a high smoke point works great.
 I like to use heart-healthy olive oil, but canola oil, vegetable oil, rapeseed oil, coconut oil, or sunflower oil are great options.

-- Aubergine: Aubergine is another term for eggplant.
+- Aubergine: Aubergine is another term for eggplant and it’s one of the main ingredients in this curried eggplant recipe.
 Feel free to use two regular aubergines or four tender baby aubergines.
+You’ll want to cut them into 1 inch cubes.
 Roasted aubergine has a mild, sweet flavor perfect for eggplant masala, curries, and dips!

 - Aromatics: Onion, garlic, and fresh ginger root create a depth of flavor in this Indian eggplant curry.
 If you don’t like ginger root, leave it out.
-I prefer red onion, but sweet or white onions work great too.
+You can use white onion, red onion, or really any type of onion!

-- Vegetable Stock: Vegetable stock is an easy way to pack in flavor.
+- Vegetable Stock Or Broth: Vegetable broth is a great way to pack in flavor.
 I try to keep it in my pantry at all times.
-It makes a delicious base for soups, stews, and curries.
+It makes a delicious base for soups, stews, and curries – like in this vegan curry recipe.

 🔪 How To Make Aubergine Curry

 This Indian eggplant dish is simple to make.
-Here’s what you need to do.
+Here’s what you need to do to make this eggplant and chickpea Indian curry.

-Sauté Eggplant: Heat three tablespoons of oil in a large frying pan on medium-high heat and cook the eggplant until golden brown on all sides.
+Sauté Eggplant: Heat three tablespoons of oil in a large frying pan on medium-high heat and cook the pieces of eggplant in a single layer until golden brown on all sides.
 Don’t overcrowd the pan or the eggplant will steam and not brown.
 Transfer the eggplant to a plate.

 Sauté Onion: In the same large pan, heat the remaining oil over medium heat and sauté the chopped onion until soft and translucent.